Skip to main content

 Any appeal must be received within 14 days of the complainant, or those directly affected, being notified of the outcome of the original complaint.

 An appeal should be treated in the same way as an original complaint.
 The same process should be followed and the same courtesies (especially in terms of communication) extended to all parties.
 Any appeal should clearly state the basis on which it’s being made.
 An appeal will consider the process undertaken to handle the original complaint and the outcome of the original complaint.
-An appeal should be acknowledged in the same way a complaint is and following initial acknowledgement, the appropriate manager responsible for overseeing the appeal should send a further acknowledgement in the same manner as the complaint was handled.
+An appeal should be acknowledged in the same way a complaint is and following initial acknowledgement, the appropriate Lead Volunteer or Team Leader responsible for overseeing the appeal should send a further acknowledgement in the same manner as the complaint was handled.

-Managers responding to appeals may wish to use the appeal response template.
+Lead Volunteer or Team Leader responding to appeals may wish to use the appeal response template.

 Collection of statistical data